Bobby Chawla

 Also in 2005, Chawla appeared in his second and final ICC Trophy, which was held in Ireland.
 The International Cricket Council afforded List A status to these matches, with Chawla making seven appearances during the tournament, taking 9 wickets at an average of 23.22, with best figures of 3/42.
 Later in 2007, Chawla was selected as part of Denmark's squad for the World Cricket League Division Two in Namibia.
 Chawla made a further four List A appearances during the tournament, taking 10 wickets at an average of 15.20, with best figures of 4/38.
-Two years later, he was selected as part of the Denmark squad for the World Cup Qualifier in South Africa, where he made seven List A appearances, including his final appearance to date in that format, against Oman.
+Two years later, he was selected as part of Denmark's squad for the World Cup Qualifier in South Africa, where he made seven List A appearances, including his final appearance to date in that format, against Oman.
 He struggled with the ball during the tournament, taking just 2 wickets at an expensive average of 115.00.

-In 2011, Chawla was selected as part of Denmark's squad for the 2011 ICC World Cricket League Division Three tournament in Hong Kong, making four appearances.
+In 2011, Chawla was selected in Denmark's squad for the 2011 ICC World Cricket League Division Three tournament in Hong Kong, making four appearances.
 In March 2012, Denmark took part in the World Twenty20 Qualifier in the United Arab Emirates, with Chawla selected in their fourteen-man squad.
 Chawla made his Twenty20 debut during the tournament against Bermuda at the Sharjah Cricket Association Stadium.
 He made six further appearances during the competition, the last of which came against Oman, taking 6 wickets during the tournament, at an average of 20.33 and with best figures of 3/19.
-In August 2012, he was selected in Denmark's fourteen man squad for the World Cricket League Division Four in Malaysia.
+In August 2012, he was selected in Denmark's fourteen-man squad for the World Cricket League Division Four in Malaysia.

-Outside of cricket he works as a banker.
+Outside of cricket Chawla works as a banker.